EndPointCorp/end-point-blog/2018/06/12/systematic-query-building-with-ctes.html.md

 sum_graproes | 3888.53630440106
 ```

-Now we're left with turning these results into a visualization.
-I'd like to assign each polygon a height, and a color.
-To make the visualization easier to understand, I'll divide the results into a handful of classes, and assign a height and color to each class.
+Now we’re left with turning these results into a visualization.
+I’d like to assign each polygon a height, and a color.
+To make the visualization easier to understand, I’ll divide the results into a handful of classes, and assign a height and color to each class.

 Using an online color palette generator, I came up with a sequence of six colors, which progress from white to a green similar to the green bar on the Mexican flag.
 Another CTE will return these colors as an array, and yet another will assign the grid squares to groups based on their calculated score.
 Finally, a third will select the proper color from the array using that group value.
-At this point, readers are probably thinking "enough already; quit dividing everything into ever smaller CTEs", to which I can only say, "Yeah, you may be right."
+At this point, readers are probably thinking “enough already; quit dividing everything into ever smaller CTEs”, to which I can only say, “Yeah, you may be right.”

 ```sql
 colors AS (